simonschmoll/eos_sales_contract/README.md

 It is recommended to use a node version manager such as nvm  (https://github.com/creationix/nvm) to install npm

 ### 3. Eosio, keosd, cleos and nodeos
-Please follow the steps 1.1 - 1.5 of the tutorials from the developer portal of EOS and install eosio, keosd and nodeos.
+Please follow step 1.2 of the developer tutorial of EOS and install eosio, keosd, cleos and nodeos.
 Link: https://developers.eos.io/eosio-home/docs/introduction
-**Do not create the default wallet and test accounts from step 1.6 and 1.7 as they will be created automatically in the next step**
+**Do not create any other configurations such as the default wallet and test accounts from step 1.6 and 1.7 as they will be created automatically in the next step**

+### 4. Clone this repository into a new folder/directory

 <!-- ### 4.
 Script setup
 Unfortunately, there is also some bash configs which need to be established.
 As there is currently no local test suit available for EOS.
 The instructions are as follows: